 A motor vehicle has always been a most attractive item for a bailiff/enforcement agent to seize and in particular; because of its value and the fact that in many cases, the vehicle in located on the driveway thereby easing the removal process.
-In April 2014 significant changes were made to bailiff enforcement with the implementation of the Taking Control of Goods Regulations 2013 and this introduced some welcome changes about vehicles that may be considered as ‘exempt’ from being seized.
-Unfortunately though, the new regulations provide reduced protection for business debtors.
+Although the Taking Control of Goods Regulations 2013 introduced some welcome changes about vehicles that may be considered exempt from being seized by a bailiff, they unfortunately provide reduced protection for business debtors.

 What do the regulations say about a vehicle being exempt?

 Under Regulation 4 (1)(a) of The Taking Control of Goods Regulations 2013 the following “goods of the debtor” are considered to be ‘exempt’:

 Items of equipment (for example tools, books, vehicles, telephones, computer equipment that are necessary for use personally by the debtor in the debtor’s employment, business, trade, vocation, study or education, except that in any case the aggregate value of the items or equipment to which this exemption applies shall not exceed £1,350.

 How is the value of £1,350 calculated?

 The financial ‘cap’ of £1,350 is considered by many to be very low indeed although it should be noted that this figure is similar to that allowed by the Insolvency Service in cases where a debtor is made bankrupt.
 Whilst this low figure may provide a level of security for students (ie, for ‘study and education’) the same cannot be said for sole traders and companies who will likely be badly hit by this low value.

 It is generally considered that the amount of £1,350 is to be calculated as being ‘auction’ value which should not be confused with ‘second hand’ value.

 What is meant by “necessary” (for use personally by the debtor)